Help your dog live a healthier, longer life.

 Backyard adventures usually mean three things for dogs: a lot of running, jumping and fun.
 But if there’s a beehive or nest near where your dog is playing, you’ll want to move them to another area.
 Bee stings can have mild to severe health consequences for dogs, so it’s always essential to protect them against these insects.

-“Dogs typically get stung by bees when they disturb a nest or swarm,” Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, explains.
+“Dogs typically get stung by bees when they disturb a nest or swarm,” Dr. Aliya McCullough, Fetch’s on-staff veterinarian, explains.
 “Bees typically sting a dog on their face or paws.”

 Dr. McCullough recommends taking your dog to the vet after they’ve been stung by a bee — especially if they suffer from anaphylaxis, which is a rapid, severe and life-threatening allergic reaction.
 Bee stings can negatively affect dogs’ health and can sometimes be fatal.
 Some dogs will have mild pain and swelling, while others will experience vomiting, diarrhea, weakness, collapse, respiratory distress or seizures, Dr. McCullough explains.